 If you’re a Linux user, it’s important to know your kernel version.
 The kernel is the core of the operating system, and it’s responsible for managing hardware and software resources.
 In this blog post, we will discuss three different ways to check your kernel version in Linux.
-We will also provide instructions on how to upgrade your kernel if necessary.
 Let’s get started!

 The following commands can be used to check the kernel version in Linux.

 - hostnamectl | grep -i kernel

 - Open the terminal.

 - Type uname -r and press Enter.
 You will see the kernel version from the command output

 - If you want to see more information about your kernel, type uname -a and press Enter.
 This will show you the kernel version, as well as the date it was released and the name of the person who compiled it.

 The kernel version is important for a variety of reasons.
 It tells you which features are supported by your operating system, and it also provides information about the hardware compatibility.

 If you need to troubleshoot a problem, the kernel version can be helpful in identifying the source of the issue.
 The Linux kernel is a critical part of your system, and it’s important to keep it up-to-date.

 For example:Linux 4.15.0-54-generic x86_64